magnolima/OpenAI-Delphi/README.md

 5. Answers
 6. Files

 **IMPORTANT**: to use GPT-3 you'll need to have your own API key.
-Please go to https://beta.openai.com/ and request yours (waitlist).
+Please go to https://beta.openai.com/ and request yours.

 Understand that I am not an AI (even GPT-3) expert.
 This work was done so I could learn about.
 Please follow the OpenAI documentation for doubts.
 Eventually Not all the features/attributes could be available througout the requests.